nishanths/slack-texts/README.md

 # Documentation

 The first argument to `slack_texts#init` should contain Twilio and Slack API keys as in the example above.
-All properties are requires.
+All properties are required.

 The second argument to `slack_texts#init` has more interesting properties: